Back to top

 Diagnosis of Achilles tendon rupture

-Your doctor will ask you about your symptoms and how you think the injury happened.
-They may ask you to walk around or move your foot or leg, to see where you’re having difficulties.
+Your doctor will ask you about your symptoms and how you think the Achilles tendon injury happened.
+They may ask you to walk around or move your foot or leg, to see how you move.
 They’ll examine your leg, heel and ankle to check for any swelling and bruising.
 They may also ask you to lie down and squeeze your calf muscle to check the movement of your foot.

 Usually, an examination on its own will tell your doctor if your Achilles tendon is ruptured.
-But if there’s any uncertainty about your diagnosis, your doctor may advise you to have an MRI or ultrasound scan.
+But if they aren’t sure, you may need to have an MRI or ultrasound scan.

-If your GP thinks you may have ruptured your Achilles tendon, they’ll refer you to an orthopaedic surgeon for further assessment.
-This is a doctor specialising in conditions affecting your muscles, bones and joints.
+If your GP thinks you may have ruptured your Achilles tendon, they may refer you to an orthopaedic surgeon for further assessment.
+This is a doctor who specialises in conditions that affect your muscles, bones and joints.

 Treatment of Achilles tendon rupture

 Achilles tendon rupture can be treated with either surgery or conservative (non-surgical) measures.
-Your doctor will assess your injury and discuss if surgery would be an option for you.
-Which treatment your doctor recommends will depend on several factors, including your age, your general health and how active you are.
+Your doctor will let you know what treatment is best for you.
+This will depend on several things, including your age, your general health and how active you are.

 You’ll usually need to wear a brace or cast on your leg to protect it from further injury while you wait for treatment.
-You may be asked not to put weight on the affected leg during this time.
-You may also be offered medicines to reduce your risk of developing deep vein thrombosis (DVT) while your leg is immobile.
+You might not be able to put weight on your leg during this time.
+Your doctor will talk to you about the risk of developing deep vein thrombosis (DVT) while your leg is immobile.
+They may offer you medicines to reduce your risk of developing DVT.

 Non-surgical treatment

 Compared to surgery, non-surgical treatment has a smaller chance of complications.
-But there is a greater chance of having another rupture in the future.
+But there’s a greater chance of having another rupture in the future.

 Casting

 Casts are usually from your knee downwards and are put on with your foot in a fully bent downwards position.
-You may have to wear a cast for several weeks, although they may be changed to gradually move your foot into a more neutral position.
-You won’t be able to put weight on your leg and will need crutches to move around.
+You may have to wear a cast for 6 to 12 weeks, although the cast may change to gradually move your foot into a more neutral position.
+You may not be able to put your full weight on your leg at first and will need crutches to move around.

 Brace